Mataró: History

-Mataró was declared a city by royal decree, even though at the time (nineteenth century) the population fell short of the requirement for city status.
+Mataró was declared a city by royal decree, even though at the time (the nineteenth century) the population fell short of the requirement for city status.

 The first railway in peninsular Spain was the Mataró – Barcelona line which opened on 28 October 1848 by the Catalan businessman and Mataró native Miquel Biada.
 This line now forms part of the Renfe/Rodalies de Catalunya R1 suburban service between L'Hospitalet de Llobregat and Maçanet-Massanes.
 Mataró is also connected with Barcelona and Girona by the C-32 autopista (freeway) and with Granollers by the C-60 autopista.

 During the 1992 Summer Olympics in Barcelona, Mataró was the starting point for the marathon events.

 Main sights

 Mataró is the birthplace of the noucentista architect Josep Puig i Cadafalch, who designed the ajuntament (town hall) and several other notable buildings in the town: